Styled Mode

 Use primitive tokens when defining the core color palette and semantic tokens to specify the common design elements such as focus ring, primary colors and surfaces.
 Components tokens should only be used when customizing a specific component.
 By defining your own design tokens as a custom preset, you'll be able to define your own style without touching CSS.
 Overriding the PrimeVue components using style classes is not a best practice and should be the last resort, design tokens are the suggested approach.

-Watch the PrimeVue Theming Demystified video to learn more about the architecture with examples.
+Watch the PrimeVue Theming Demystified series to learn more about the architecture with examples.

 The theme property is used to customize the initial theme.